happi/theBeamBook/README.md

 # The BEAM Book

-This is an attempt to document the internals of the Erlang Runtime System and the Erlang virtual machine known as the BEAM.
+This is an attempt to document the internals of the Erlang runtime system and the Erlang virtual machine known as the BEAM.

 You can read or download the book as a PDF from the [latest stable release](https://github.com/happi/theBeamBook/releases/latest) or [online as a webpage](https://happi.github.io/theBeamBook/).

-The book is written in AsciiDoc and most of it can be read directly from source on github in your browser.
+The book is written in AsciiDoc and most of it can be read directly from source on GitHub in your browser.
 To read the book online just open the file [book.asciidoc](book.asciidoc).

 ## Contributing

-The plan is to make this book project into a collaboration effort so that we can get a complete documentation of the Erlang Runtime system as soon as possible.
+The plan is to make this book project into a collaboration effort so that we can get a complete documentation of the Erlang runtime system as soon as possible.
 Please feel free to contribute since this work is far from done.